AAA97AAA/expressions/README.md

 * Have you done something? yes
 * Does your code compile? no
-* Do your tests succeeds? no
+* Do your tests succeeds?
-* Have you added more tests? a bit
+* Have you added more tests? some
+* Do the automatic tests succeed? no
+* Have you written the semantics as inference rules? some

 | Grade |
 | ----- |